adplugg/wordpress-ad-plugin/readme.txt

 Tags: advertising, ad manager, ads, ad, ad management, ad rotator, widget, banner management, ad server, images, image, sidebar, plugin, post
 Requires at least: 3.3
 Tested up to: 3.9
-Stable tag: 1.1.11
+Stable tag: 1.1.12

 The AdPlugg WordPress Ad Plugin is a simple plugin that allows you to display ads on your WordPress site.

 == Description ==
-The AdPlugg WordPress Ad Plugin works in conjunction with the FREE [adplugg.com](http://www.adplugg.com) ad service.
+The AdPlugg WordPress Ad Plugin works in conjunction with the <strong>FREE</strong> [adplugg.com](http://www.adplugg.com) ad service.

-Major features in version 1.1.11 include:
+= Plugin Features =
+The AdPlugg WordPress Ad Plugin includes the following awesome features:

 * Ability to add your AdPlugg ads to your WordPress site from the WordPress Administrator with no access to the underlying source code required.
 * Ability to add you AdPlugg ads to any Widget Area on your site by dragging the AdPlugg Widget into that area.
 * Support for Zones allowing you to put different ads in different locations on a page.

+<strong>PS: You'll need a free [adplugg.com Access Code](https://www.adplugg.com/apusers/signup) in order to use the plugin.</strong>

+= AdPlugg Service Features =
+The FREE AdPlugg Ad Service includes the following amazing features:

-* Ad rotator feature allowing you to rotate which ads are displayed as well as the relative positioning of multiple ads.
+* Ad Rotating - Rotate which ads are didplayed or the relative positioning of multiple ads.

-PS: You'll need a free [adplugg.com Access Code](https://www.adplugg.com/apusers/signup) to use it.
+* Ad Scheduling - Set the start and stop dates for an individual ad or group of ads.
+* Ad Tracking - Track ad impressions and ad clicks.
+* Analytics - View daily, monthly or yearly graphs of your impressions and clicks.
+* Zones - Break your site up into different zones such as the top bar or side bar.
+* Placements - Group your ads into placements to simplify management and tracking.
+* Easy Setup - Easily create and setup your ads.

 == Installation ==